Thachana/new-repo/readme.txt

-"This is FEATURE1 branch content"
+"This is new branch content"